Our Board of Trustees

 Another of John’s passions is helping local charities and involving the staff team.
 Combining these wining qualities makes John an exceptional trustee for Aiming Higher.

 At this present time, (since 2008), I am treasurer of Blackpool Tiggers, a charity that provides out of hours leisure provision for children on the Autistic Spectrum and their families.
 I am also treasurer of Aiming Higher.
-I am practiced in grant procedures, ring fencing, accounting for grants spend, monitoring and reporting.
-I also ensure that all expenditure achieves best value.
-Critically, it is central to enhancing the lives of disabled children and their families who we are accountable to.
+I am practised in grant procedures, ring-fencing, accounting for grants spend, monitoring and reporting.
+I also ensure that all expenditure achieves the best value.
+Critically, it is central to enhancing the lives of disabled children and their families to who we are accountable.

 I am a parent of 5 children, the youngest of which is severely autistic.
-My third child also has moderate learning difficulties and I have two grandchildren who are disabled and live in Blackpool.
-I have been involved in the Aiming High Parent Forum since its inception and have gained invaluable insight into how families of disabled children can be helped and what their needs and requirements are.
-I am also one of the parents involved in the personalisation pilot, which will have an impact on short break provision by giving families more choice.
+My third child also has moderate learning difficulties, and my 4th child has Asperger’s and a mental health diagnosis.
+I have eight grandchildren, 4 of whom have additional needs.
+I have been involved in the Blackpool Parent Forum since its inception and have gained invaluable insight into how families of disabled children can be helped and what their needs and requirements are.

 I am a parent of 4 children, including a 8 year old daughter with Dravet Syndrome.
 I am involved in the Parent Forum.